398th Web Site Printing Tips

 Introduction

-Similar to viewing, printing web pages is dependent on many factors in particular the operating system, web browser and version, printer, and paper size.
-Many but not all pages have been tested for printing.
-And as with viewing pages, in general the more up-to-date browser the better.
+Similar to viewing, printing web pages is dependent on many factors, in particular the operating system, the web browser and version, the printer, and paper size.
+Many but not all pages types have been tested for printing.
+And as with viewing pages, in general the more up-to-date your browser the better.
 Later versions of printers and printer drivers can also help.
-Testing has taken place using Internet Explorer 6 and 7 and Firefox for PCs and Safari 3.1 and Firefox 2.0 for Macs.
+Testing has taken place using Internet Explorer 6, 7 and 8 and Firefox for PCs and Safari 4.0 and Firefox 3.5 for Macs.
 The most problems occur with Internet Explorer 6.

 Some may find the most difficult pages to print are the Crew or the Aircraft Photo pages.
+An example is the Hopkins' Crew Photo.
 Part of the reason is that the images are rather large (in general 864 pixels wide) and need to be shrunk by your software to fit on the page.
-The large size was chosen so that detail could be brought out in the photos.
-With this size, rivets on the aircraft, rings on fingers and details of their faces and clothing can be seen on many photos.
+The large size was chosen so that detail could be brought out in the photos in your browser.
+With this size, rivets on the aircraft, rings on fingers and details of the men's faces and clothing can be seen on many photos.

 Better results occur with newer browsers but can also depend on having an updated operating system and sometimes a newer printer or updated printer driver for your older printer.